xcart/xcart-docs/_pages/kb_en/migration/getting_started_with_store_migration.md

 ---
 ![migration.jpg]({{site.baseurl}}/attachments/ref_otTGssNZ/migration.jpg)

 This guide explains the main steps to set up an X-Cart store.
-Please refer to it to make sure you don't forget any key tasks before the store launch.
-[Contact X-Cart professionals](https://www.x-cart.com/contact-us.html) if you need assistance at any step: we’re just one call or email away ;)
+Please refer to it to make sure you will not forget any key tasks before the store launch.
+[Contact X-Cart professionals](https://www.x-cart.com/contact-us.html) if you need assistance at any step; we are just one call or email away ;)

 {% toc CONTENTS %}